DreamyMemories/evidence-retrieval/model_cards/LogisticRegression.md

 <!-- This section is meant to convey both technical and sociotechnical limitations. -->

 Any inputs (concatenation of two sequences) longer than
-      110 subwords will be truncated by the model.
+      110 tokens will be truncated by the model.
+This is due to the limitation of hardware where the memory is not enough to handle the word embeddings.

 ## Additional Information

 <!-- Any other information that would be useful for other people to know. -->

-Initial data pre processing is done through data augmentation using DistilBert embeddings to replace words that are contextually similar with p_aug = 0.3, aug_min = 1, top_k = 20 using nlaug library.
+110 tokens was the sweet spot we found where the model was able to handle the word embeddings without running out of memory while maximising possible performance.